Head Football Coach

 Coach Jordan Jackson is in his third year at Duncanville High School, and was the assistant coach in 2018.
 He graduated from Dallas Baptist University, where he competed on the collegiate level.
 As well as being a scholar athlete, Jackson was awarded the honor of Men’s NCAA Player of the week and All-American honors.
 Both of his parents are coaches, and his Dad currently coaches tennis and cross-country at Stockdale High School.
 He credits their influence on helping him become who he is today.
 He is also very thankful for the opportunity that Coach Trent Sellers gave to him to be able to come to Duncanville, along with his mentorship and friendship over these two years.

 Coach Jackson is very thankful to be a part of the Duncanville High School family and wants to do his best to continue the successful tennis program, but more importantly to try and impact young boys and girls to be their very best in the classroom, court, and in their life pursuits.

 Head Boys Soccer Coach

-Coach Nuno Passos is beginning his 18th year in teaching and coaching and his eighth year at Duncanville.
+Coach Nuno Passos is beginning his 20th year in teaching and coaching and his thirteenth year at Duncanville.
 He is only the third boys soccer coach in Duncanville HS history.

 Coach Passos has helped revitalize the Duncanville HS program for area, regional, state and national rankings.
 He also coaches club soccer with Solar Soccer Club and he has won numerous prestigious awards including being a five-time Dallas Classic D1 Champion, three-time North Texas State Champion, two-time USYS Regional Champion, two-time USYS National Bronze Medalist, National League Champion and a Dallas Cup Finalist.